Segflow/nethme/readme.md

 2. install all the necessary packages (we recommend using a virtual environment)
 > pip install -r requirements.txt

+3. check the `examples` folder and start Hacking.

-3. if you like this project, give it a star :)
+4. if you like this project, give it a star :)

 ## How to use